-Taylor College welcomes you to the Nursing program.
-We appreciate your presence and we are committed to providing a learning environment and resources to aid in accomplishing your career endeavors.
+Taylor College welcomes you to the Nursing programs.
+We appreciate your presence, and we are committed to providing a learning environment and resources to aid in accomplishing your career endeavors.
 It is our goal to assist you in successfully completing the program and qualifying to take the National Council Licensure Examination (NCLEX).
-After passing the NCLEX examination you will be eligible to practice as a Registered Nurse / Licensed Practical Nurse in the state of Florida.
+After passing the NCLEX examination you will be eligible to practice as a Registered Nurse/Licensed Practical Nurse in the state of Florida.
 As the program progresses, open communication is encouraged and advised.
-Feel free to contact the faculty and staff to discuss your college experience any time.
+Feel free to contact the faculty and staff to discuss your college experience at any time.
 Thank you for choosing Taylor College and best wishes in your program.
 Should you have any questions regarding your program do not hesitate to contact us.

-The Nursing Program Handbook provides specific programmatic information in reference to nursing programs at Taylor College.
-Along with the Nursing Program Handbook, students should also refer to the Student College Catalog for additional information.
-If a student has any questions or concerns when referring to either the Nursing Program Handbook or the Student College Catalog, the student should ask for the advice of the Program Director.
+This Handbook provides specific programmatic information in reference to nursing programs at Taylor College.
+Along with the Handbook, students should also refer to the Student College Catalog for additional information.
+If a student has any questions or concerns when referring to either the Handbook or the Catalog, the student should ask for the advice of the Program Director.